iotivity/IoTivity-Getting-Started/gsg-gtk.md

 **[Todo OCF: This section needs verification and some detail where noted]**

 **[It should not be the same example as in the SW Simulation tutorial.
-It should be device-relevant.
-If they have the Explorer Hat, they can observe pressing the buttons]
+It should be device-relevant.]

 ***